 WatchGuard MDR Managed Service Overview

-Applies To: WatchGuard Core MDR, WatchGuard Core MDR for Microsoft
+Applies To: WatchGuard Core MDR, WatchGuard Core MDR for Microsoft, WatchGuard Total MDR

-WatchGuard MDR is a managed service provided by WatchGuard to eligible partners.
-To learn more about how the WatchGuard SOC team works with partners to provide MDR services, go to these sections:
+WatchGuard MDR is a managed service provided by WatchGuard to eligible partners and customers.
+To learn more about how WatchGuard works with partners and customers to provide MDR services and how to get started, go to these sections:

 Responsibilities

-To provide MDR services to customers, partners and the WatchGuard SOC team work together.
-Before you get started with WatchGuard MDR, it is helpful to understand the roles and responsibilities for both partners and the WatchGuard SOC team.
+To provide MDR services to customers, partners and WatchGuard work together.
+Before you get started with WatchGuard MDR, it is helpful to understand the roles and responsibilities for partners or customer and WatchGuard.

 Determine Eligibility and Initiate Partner Onboarding

-You must meet with your WatchGuard account manager to confirm eligibility requirements and to initiate the partner onboarding process.
-For more information, go to Partner Eligibility and Onboarding.
+You must meet with your WatchGuard account manager to confirm eligibility requirements and to initiate the onboarding process.
+For more information, go to Partner and Customer Eligibility.

 Purchase and Allocate Licenses

-Each time you purchase a new MDR license, you activate the license then allocate the MDR service to the customer endpoints in WatchGuard Cloud.
-For more information, go to About Managed Services Licenses.
+Each time you purchase a new MDR license, you activate the license then allocate the MDR service to the users in WatchGuard Cloud.
+For more information, go to About WatchGuard MDR Licenses.

 Follow Remediation Guidelines

-If an incident occurs, make sure you or your customer can follow recommendations from the WatchGuard SOC team to remediate the incident so they can return to business-as-usual as soon as possible.
-For more information, go to Incident Responses.
+If an incident occurs, make sure you or your customer can follow recommendations from WatchGuard MDR to remediate the incident so you can return to business-as-usual as soon as possible.
+For more information, go to Review MDR Investigations.

 Monitor, Analyze, and Triage